BluTargaryan/peaceakoja-portfolio/README.md

 ## Diary Entry 7.2
 Added a project list data file for project details.
 Refactored project list and created a component for it.

+## Diary Entry 8
+End of this version of the project.
+Commencing project in another nextjs build to focus on mobile first design.